kpnaga08/Co-FW-MVFCM/README.md

 The details can be found in the [Pattern Recognition'21](https://ieeexplore.ieee.org/abstract/document/8793138/) <br />

 # Demo:
-Please run the 'Co-FW-MVFCM.m', and reproduce the results on 'Prokaryotic Phyla' datasets.
+Please run the 'CoFLMVKM.m', and reproduce the results on 'Prokaryotic Phyla' datasets.

 **In case the repository or the publication was helpful in your work, please use the following to cite the original paper,**
 <pre><code> @article{yang2021collaborative,<br />